 JM: Yes you need it yourself.

-JMc: I have both and would like to know any Associate has the same.
+JMc: I have both and I need to know any associate has the same.

 LD: The VA that I worked for insisted that I had my own.